badimirzai/robotics-verifier-cli/README.md

 This is **not** a parts marketplace, optimizer, or AI recommender.
 It is a verifier first, a decision-support tool second.

+RoboStack is designed as an **open core**, with a stable foundation intended to support future extensions and services.

 ---

 ## Why this exists